 Northland Church was founded in the prayers of a handful of faithful people who lived and ministered in Central Florida in the 1960s and 70s.
+Over the years, Northland has grown into a church of thousands, many of which engage online and have never stepped foot into the building.
+Northland has a vision to engage people to be fully alive in Jesus.
+They believe relationships form the church, not the walls.

 In the early 1960s, many non-traditional churches were flourishing around the country.
 A well-known gathering in Chicago that met in a rented warehouse and experienced vibrant, contemporary worship was Circle Church.
 Its pastor was David Mains, known for his radio program, Chapel of the Air.
 Other congregations patterned after Circle Church began to spring up all around the country, including Clearwater Community Church in Florida.
 When two committed members of Clearwater Community Church, Lyle and Marge Nelsen, moved to Orlando in the summer of 1970, they searched in vain to find a church similar to the one they left behind.
 Feeling called to join with a handful of other individuals in planting a new church in Central Florida, Circle Community Church was born.
 The congregation emphasized contemporary worship, authentic relationships between believers and Biblical teaching.